bennylope/django-organizations/README.rst

 .. end-table

-Separate individual user identity from accounts and subscriptions.
+Separate individual **user identity** from **accounts, subscriptions, etc.**.
 Django Organizations adds user-managed, multi-user groups to your Django project.
 Use Django Organizations whether your site needs organizations that function like social groups or multi-user account objects to provide account and subscription functionality beyond the individual user.